Phil-Grim/london_properties_analysis/reproduce.md

 ## Prerequisites

 The project was developed using an Ubuntu VM instance created within my GCP account.
-This isn't required, and a different environment can be used, but these instructions assume that your local environment is an Ubuntu Ubuntu.
+This isn't required, and a different environment can be used, but these instructions assume that your local environment is an Ubuntu VM.
 I used the VM to provision cloud resources with Terraform, and to develop and test the prefect ingestion script.

 You need the following accounts (all either have free tiers or are available on a free trial):